MIDFIELDR/midfieldr/docs/reference/timely_term.md

 reduced by one academic year for each full year the student is assumed to have completed.
 The adjusted span is added to their initial term at an institution to create the `timely_term` value for each observation.

+When midfieldr functions add columns to a data frame, such as `timely_term,` they are dropped if they duplicate an existing variable.
+When an added variable has the same name as an existing variable but different values, the new variable name acquires a suffix, e.g., `timely_term.1.` These details are managed by `select_unique_cols().` See its help page for examples.

+An added variable with a suffix indicates one of two possibilities:

+1. The existing variable has inadvertently been named the same as the new variable.
+The two variables represent different information entirely and the existing variable should probably be re-named before running this function to add the new variable.

+2. The two variables represent the same information but their values disagree.
+Such differences are not expected—these added variables typically depend on fixed quantities, e.g., a student's admission term or an institution's data range, and should not change during an analysis.
+In such a case, the user should investigate the possibility of an error having been introduced at some point.

 ## Examples